 Why preserve the archive now?

 Conservatively, life expectancy for video tape stock is roughly twenty years.
 The Institute began recording testimonies in 1994, which as of 2008 makes its collection fourteen years old.
 In response, the USC Shoah Foundation Institute is undertaking a multi-year, multimillion dollar effort to preserve and provide access to the testimonies in the Visual History Archive.
-The Institute will use state-of-the-art technology to duplicate each of the nearly 52,000 testimonies in a digital format that will prevent physical deterioration.
+The Institute will use state-of-the-art technology to duplicate each of the over 53,000 testimonies in a digital format that will prevent physical deterioration.
 The new digital files will preserve the same audio and video quality as the original recordings.

 Expanding opportunities for access